dsshim0125/grmc/README.md

 ```bash
 pip install pillow==5.2.0 opencv-contrib-python
 ```
-If you do not use Anaconda environment, use pip3 rather than pip for dependencies with Python3.
+If you do not use Anaconda environment, please use pip3 rather than pip for dependencies with Python3.

+### Dataset

+Download the subset of preprocessed NYU Depth v2 (50k) [here](https://drive.google.com/drive/folders/1TzwfNA5JRFTPO-kHMU___kILmOEodoBo) for both training and inference from DenseDepth [github](https://github.com/ialhashim/DenseDepth).